DanielGoncalves666/CellularAutomatonExperimentPlotter/README.md

 ### Input

 The `-i` option specifies the name of the file containing the data to be used for plotting the graphic.
-This file can either be an actual data file or a configuration file.
+This file can either be an actual data file, or a configuration file.
 Refer to the [Selecting the Graphic to be generated](#selecting-the-graphic-to-be-generated) section to determine the required file type for each graphic.

 #### Data file

-This file is the direct output obtained from an experiment using any implementation of a Cellular Automaton for pedestrian evacuation.
+This file is the direct output obtained from an experiment using any implementation of a Cellular Automaton for pedestrian evacuation (with exception to files for environment_heatmap graphics, which should have only data).
 Its content follows this structure:

 * The first line contains the command used to generate the data.
 * The second line is a separator formed by hyphens (`-`).
 * The third line is empty.
 * The remaining lines contain the simulation results, typically the number of timesteps.
-Each line refer to a combination of doors.
+Each line refers to a combination of doors.

 #### Configuration File